HowlingPython/mov2mp4/README.md

 `DEFAULT_PRESET` controls encoding speed versus compression efficiency.

 `DEFAULT_FONT_SIZE` controls the default text size in the app.
 The GUI clamps it to a readable range and can also scale it upward on high-resolution screens.
+(Currently Broken)

 ## Tests